atellmer/spawn-x/README.md

 ## API:
 Spawn object after init will be a singleton and he will only have 4 methods:

 select() method return selected zone from app state.
-If zone will be equal '*', this method returns full app state. if zone will be a function, method puts the app state in the function argument and apply it.
+If zone will be equal '*', this method returns full app state.
+If zone will be equal '->', this method returns lastest updated zone name. if zone will be a function, method puts the app state in the function argument and apply it.
 ```javascript
 // Signature:
 select(zone: string | function): any